 By Dom & Jo from Red White Adventures

 One of our personal favorite cities for living as a digital nomad is Prague, Czech Republic.
 Cost of living is fairly cheap – especially if you share a place.
 They have really great wifi, lots of cute cafes where you can sit and work (and drink delicious latte for like 3 bucks), and best of all a great expat community!
-We actually loved Prague so much that we’ll be going back for 3 months soon.
+We actually loved Prague so much that we have lived here not once but twice(!).

 We honestly have nothing bad to say about Prague, so come visit us! 😉